 Our featured guests are:

-- Segment ‘1’: Dr. Thomas Lovejoy, University Professor, Department of Environmental Science and Policy and Scientific Director, Institute for a Sustainable Earth, George Mason University; and Senior Fellow, United Nations Foundation, Theme: “How Human-built Systems Bring About Pandemics and Ways to Reduce Risks”
+- Show ‘1’: Dr. Thomas Lovejoy, University Professor, Department of Environmental Science and Policy and Scientific Director, Institute for a Sustainable Earth, George Mason University; and Senior Fellow, United Nations Foundation, Theme: “How Human-built Systems Bring About Pandemics and Ways to Reduce Risks”

-- Segment ‘2’: Dr. Lisa M. Gring-Pemble, Associate Professor of Business and Co-Executive Director, Business for a Better World Center and Co-Founder and Director of Strategy, Honey Bee Initiative, School of Business, George Mason University, Theme: “George Mason’s Business for a Better World Center and the Honey Bee Initiative”
+- Show ‘2’: Dr. Lisa M. Gring-Pemble, Associate Professor of Business and Co-Executive Director, Business for a Better World Center and Co-Founder and Director of Strategy, Honey Bee Initiative, School of Business, George Mason University, Theme: “George Mason’s Business for a Better World Center and the Honey Bee Initiative”

-- Segment ‘3’: Dr. Karina Korostelina, Professor, Conflict Analysis and Resolution and Psychology; Director, Program on History, Memory, and Conflict; and Co-Director, Program for the Prevention of Mass Violence, George Mason University”, Theme: “Community Resilience in Underprivileged Communities”
+- Show ‘3’: Dr. Karina Korostelina, Professor, Conflict Analysis and Resolution and Psychology; Director, Program on History, Memory, and Conflict; and Co-Director, Program for the Prevention of Mass Violence, George Mason University”, Theme: “Community Resilience in Underprivileged Communities”

-- Segment ‘4’: Dr. Brenda Bannan, Associate Professor, Instructional Technology, College of Education and Human Development; and Co-Director, Center for Advancing Human-Machine Partnership (CAHMP), George Mason University; Theme: “Toward Resilient Human-Machine Partnerships for First Responder Preparedness”
+- Show ‘4’: Dr. Brenda Bannan, Associate Professor, Instructional Technology, College of Education and Human Development; and Co-Director, Center for Advancing Human-Machine Partnership (CAHMP), George Mason University; Theme: “Toward Resilient Human-Machine Partnerships for First Responder Preparedness”

 Dr. Thomas J. Lovejoy, Show ‘1’…